 3. Promote Community Involvement

 An organization thrives when it functions as a community.
 Foster this by organizing events or casual get-togethers that bring everyone together.
-Creating a sense of belonging and equality across the organization reinforces a positive work culture.
+Creating a sense of belonging and equality across the organization reinforces a positive work culture that boosts employee engagement.

 4. Reward and Recognize Efforts